Business Management BA

 We teach many modules through case studies, so you benefit from the subject matter being put in a real-world context.
 We also have strong relationships with businesses and alumni.
 This means you'll have the opportunity to learn from, and network with, professionals in a range of sectors.

-The BA Business Management is Triple Crown Accredited (AACSB, AMBA and EQUIS)
+The BA in Business Management is Triple Crown Accredited (AACSB, AMBA and EQUIS)

 Choose a year to see modules for a level of study: